 Related article: Know the Difference: SOC 1 vs SOC 2

-It’s never too early to carry out an IT security assessment.
-Some companies don’t think about it until after they’ve suffered a data breach and the damage is done.
-A proactive approach is far better for preventing that from happening in the first place.
+If you're wondering when a good time is to complete an IT security assessment, it's right now.
+Too many companies don’t think about this until after they’ve suffered a data breach and the damage is already done.
+By taking a proactive approach, you'll be better able to prevent a breach from happening in the first place.

-While protecting your and your clients’ data is obviously the main priority, it’s still important to be able to demonstrate your efforts to achieve a high standard of information security.
-After all, many prospective and existing clients will ask if you’ve received a SOC 2 audit and may even demand proof.
-In fact, marketing teams can even obtain a SOC 3 audit for general use that they can provide as proof of their efforts.
+While protecting your and your client's data is obviously the main priority, it’s still important to demonstrate your efforts to achieve a high standard of information security.
+After all, many prospective and existing clients will ask if you’ve received a SOC 2 audit and may even require it.
+In fact, marketing teams can obtain a SOC 3 audit for general use (meaning no confidential information is included) that they can provide as an assurance of their firm's SOC 2 compliance efforts.

-A lot of people still think of cybersecurity as a technical challenge and the sole domain of the IT department.
-Unfortunately, that’s just the kind of thinking that leaves employees susceptible to social engineering scams.
+Many people still think of cybersecurity as a technical challenge that remains solely in the domain of their company's IT department.
+Unfortunately, that’s the kind of mindset that leaves employees susceptible to social engineering scams.
 Almost all successful data breaches include a human element, which is why you also need to think about how people and processes fit into your information security strategy.

-By uncovering potential risks and other issues, an IT security assessment also serves as an educational experience.
-Given the key role SOC 2 compliance plays in vendor management and internal governance, educating your employees on its key principles will better prepare them for the risks they face.
+By uncovering potential risks and other issues, an IT security assessment can also serve as an educational experience.
+Given the key role SOC 2 compliance plays in vendor management and internal governance, educating your employees on its key principles will better prepare them for the risks they will likely face.

-Service-based companies face the constant threat of cyberattacks and data loss, among other issues.
-Unforeseen outages can lead to increased customer churn and reputational damage as well.
+Service-based companies face constant threats, including cyberattacks and data loss.
+Unforeseen outages can lead to increased customer churn and even reputational damage.

-An IT assessment gives you the opportunity to compare your current situation against where you want to be.
-It serves as a starting point on a journey of continuous improvement, whereby you proactively and iteratively reduce risk and avoid missing out on new opportunities.
-SOC 2 compliance offers a way to document and demonstrate your efforts, while resting easy in the confidence of knowing that you’ve achieved a high standard of information security that your customers can trust.
+We're big on endless improvement, in fact, it's one of our core values, but to focus on that means that we need to know both sides of the equation: where we are and where we want to be.
+An IT assessment gives you the opportunity to compare your current situation with where you want to be.
+It serves as a starting point on a journey of endless improvement, whereby you proactively and iteratively reduce risk and avoid missed opportunities.
+SOC 2 compliance offers a way to document and demonstrate your efforts while you rest easy, knowing that you’ve achieved a high standard of information security that your customers can trust.